AhmadIssaAlaa/Dependency-Hearsts-Patterns/README.md

 ## DHP Matching:
 Takes as input the pre-processed file (the output of the first step) and extract hypernym relations from the corpus.

-The result is saved into csv file of the form (hyponym, hypernym, frequency).
+The result is saved into csv file (extracted_couples.csv) of the form (hyponym, hypernym, frequency).
 The file is saved in the same directory of the input file.

 Frequency: number of extracting one hypernym relation from the corpus.